geekgod382/Project-J/README.md

 # Cypher - An AI Assistant

-Cypher is an advanced AI assistant based on Google's Gemini, designed to support you with a wide range of tasks.
-This project leverages various Python libraries to provide functionalities such as opening applications, setting alarms, checking network speed, and more.
+Cypher is an AI assistant based on Google's Gemini, designed to support you with a wide range of tasks.
+This project leverages various Python libraries to provide functionalities such as opening applications, setting alarms, and more.

 ## Features